 Section 226 of the Maritime Transport Act states that “harmful substances shall not be discharged or escape, otherwise that in accordance with the marine protection rules, from any ship, offshore installation or pipeline into the sea within the exclusive economic zone or over the continental shelf of New Zealand”.

 Under the EEZ Act, the EPA is required to take into account “the nature and effect of other marine management regimes” when considering a marine consent application.
 2231 This includes those established under the Maritime Transport Act 1994.
-So although Maritime New Zealand approves discharge management plans, the EPA can take them into account when determining if marine consent should be granted or refused.
+So although Maritime New Zealand approves oil contingency plans, the EPA can take them into account when determining if marine consent should be granted or refused.

 Part 21 of the Maritime Transport Act provides for regulation of deliberate disposal into the sea of platforms or other man-made structures.
 Maritime New Zealand’s position on this matter mirrors Annex II of the London Protocol from which the regulation comes from, which notes a hierarchy of preferred waste management options in increasing order of environmental impact:

 - Destruction of hazardous constituents

 - Treatment to reduce or remove the hazardous constituents

 - Disposal on land, into air and in water

 Marine disposal is considered the last resort where no other viable option exists, and in the specific circumstances of decommissioning, this implies that all practically recoverable material will be removed.
 2232 In 2010, Maritime New Zealand began a process intended to develop a national policy on offshore decommissioning in consultation with the industry.
 As mentioned above the changes arising from the RLAA now address decommissioning.